OG-CZ/CCMACLRL-COM231ML-PROJECT/README.md

 ### Results

 The Random Forest classifier achieved the highest accuracy in predicting Spotify song popularity categories based on musical attributes, with feature importance analysis showing which audio features most influence popularity.
-The model was validated on a hold-out set and selected artists, demonstrating that musical attributes can reasonably predict song popularity.
+The model was validated on a hold-out set and selected artists, demonstrating that musical attributes can reasonably predict song popularity

 ### Contributors